satoCnsl/dFrame_open/README.md

    flask/Python3<br>
    MySQL<br>

+## Source Code
+   Please download from the branch "master"

 ## Create dFrame Platform
    1.make the file folder for your PaaS Platform on your system(ex."dFrameSystem")<br>
    2.deploy download file of 'dframe'package to the above folder<br>